Workplace productivity: How to stay productive and professional whilst working from home?

 - Create a morning routine

 It’s so important to keep your ‘work’ frame of mind!
-It’s no good waking up 5 minutes before your work day, expecting to be energised and therefore be productive.
-You need to create a morning routine which guides you to your chair.
+It’s no good waking up 5 minutes before your workday, expecting to be energized and therefore be productive.
+You need to create a morning routine that guides you to your chair.
 Why not make a cup of coffee, or go for a morning jog?
-This will prepare your mind for a busy work day ahead despite not being in the office.
+This will prepare your mind for a busy workday ahead despite not being in the office.

 - Structure your day